Random subcomplexes and Betti numbers of random edge ideals: Introduction

 \subsection{Our results}

 In this paper we further utilize and extend methods from the study of random clique complexes to obtain new results regarding algebraic properties of random quadratic monomial ideals.
-In particular we answer some questions from \cite{ErmanYang}.
-We employ techniques from the study of random clique complexes including notions of collapsibility and Garland's method.
+We employ a range of techniques including notions of collapsibility and Garland's method regarding the spectral gap of graph Laplacians.
+In this way we answer some questions from \cite{ErmYan} as well as provide new ways to understand the underlying algebraic objects.
 We emphasize that some of our results will depend on the choice of the coefficient field ${\mathbb K}$ of the underlying polynomial ring $R$.

 As is typical in the study of random objects, our results are asymptotic.
-The Erd\H{o}s--R\'{e}nyi random graph $G(n, p)$ is the probability space of graphs on $n$ vertices described by including each edge independently with probability $p$.
-Here $p$ often tends to 0 at some rate as $n$ tends to infinity.
+The Erd\H{o}s--R\'{e}nyi random graph $G(n, p)$ is the probability space of graphs on $n$ vertices sampled by including each edge independently with probability $p$.
+Here $p = p(n)$ is often a function of $n$ that tends to 0 at some rate as $n$ tends to infinity.
 For a graph property $\mathcal{P}$ one says that $G \sim G(n, p)$ has property $\mathcal{P}$ \defi{with high probability}, abbreviated w.h.p, or \defi{asymtotically almost surely}, abbreviated a.a.s., provided the probability that $G$ has property $\mathcal{P}$ tends to 1 as $n$ tends to infinity.
 By passing to the coedge ideal of a random graph $G$ we can also study asymptotic behavior of $R/I_G$ with respect to certain algebraic properties.

 Our primary approach here involves setting the edge probability of our underlying random graph $G(n,p)$ to be $p(n) = n^{-\alpha}$ for some $\alpha \in (0,\infty)$.
 In this sparse regime standard results from random graph theory imply that the dimension of the underlying clique complex is bounded in terms of $\alpha$ with high probability.
 In particular we have that if $\alpha \in (2/(k + 1), 2/k)$ then $G(n,p)$ will have clique number $k+1$ with probability tending to one, see Section \ref{sec:background} for more details.
-It is known (see for instance \cite{Stan}) that the Krull dimension of $R/I_G$ is given by one plus the dimension of the clique complex of $G$, and hence is equal to the clique number of $G$.
+It is known that the Krull dimension of $R/I_G$ is given by one plus the dimension of the clique complex of $G$, and hence is equal to the clique number of $G$.
 Therefore fixing $p$ in this range provides a model for a random quadratic monomial ideal where $R/I_G$ has fixed Krull dimension.
 Our results describe typical algebraic properties of such rings.

 \begin{example} As an example of our construction we take $n = 20$ and $\alpha = 0.27$ and a single instance of $G \sim G(n, n^{-\alpha})$.
 We see the Betti table of $R/I_G$ in Table \ref{sampleBettiTable}, as computed in GAP \cite{GAP4} using the \texttt{simpcomp} package \cite{simpcomp} for computing simplicial homology. \end{example}